top of page

 Services

-The Center for Psychodynamic Psychotherapy is a small, intimate private practice setting that offers insight-oriented psychotherapy to adolescents, adults, and couples.
+The Center for Psychodynamic Psychotherapy is a small, intimate private practice setting that offers insight-oriented psychotherapy to adolescents, adults, and couples as well as play therapy for children.
 We are located in the Andersonville neighborhood of Chicago next to Lady Gregory restaurant, serving those from greater Chicago, including Rogers Park, Edgewater, Uptown, Lincoln Square, and Ravenswood.
 We also offer telehealth services for those who prefer it.
 Being on a major public transportation route, we are easily accessible from various parts of Chicago.

 Our therapists all have extensive training and research in psychodynamic theory and practice, and we practice from a place of openness and curiosity to each individual we work with.
 We treat a wide range of concerns, including but not limited to the following: